solidi/writing/02-some-insights-into-intellijs-serial-code-transformations.md

 The decision to disallow a boolean parameter could be dogmatic if the codebase already has other methods using a similar pattern.
 Also, it depends on the usage.
 A method that uses a boolean without splitting fundamental two paths way could be acceptable.

-Lets say we agreed to add the boolean.
+Let's say we agreed to add the boolean.
 How do we fix the developer visibility through the method calls?
 The answer here is that we do not.
 IntelliJ solves this problem with a SECTA.

 Our first SECTA is called a parameter hint.
 IntelliJ adds visible labeled metadata that doesn’t exist in code.
 However it appears to be inline code.